Fighting My Phobia For Animal Welfare

 Sarah Blake is Wild Welfare’s Projects and Development Manager.
 She has worked for the charity for a year but has suffered with the effects of living with a phobia for her whole life.
-Working with animals has brought her into frequent contact with that which she fears the most but she refuses to let it get in the way of the welfare work she is so passionate about.
+Working with animals has brought her into frequent contact with that which she fears the most, but she refuses to let it get in the way of the welfare work she is so passionate about.
+She explains all in our latest blog for World Snake Day.

 Fears and phobias are two very different things.
 Phobias take over every aspect of someone’s life, particularly if that phobia is something that the sufferer comes into frequent contact with.
-Strangely enough, I have worked in animal management for over a decade yet suffer from ophidiophobia – an intense aversion to snakes.
+Strangely enough, I have worked in animal management for more than a decade ,yet suffer from ophidiophobia – an intense aversion to snakes.
 Working for Wild Welfare brings me into relatively frequent contact with snakes.
 Not only do I assess the welfare of the captive snakes that we see during our in-country welfare audits and training workshops, but I also travel to countries which have a much higher prevalence of wild snakes than here in the UK.
-Wild Welfare works in over 10 different countries and most of them are slithering with our scaley friends.
+Wild Welfare works in more than ten different countries and most of them are slithering with our scaly friends.

 Snakes also have significantly more spatial requirements than has been previously understood.
 Recent snake welfare research has demonstrated that all species of snake have a physiological and psychological need to be able to stretch their entire body length out in a single line, in a phenomenon that we now know as rectilinear posturing.
 Sadly, these considerations are very seldom considered for snakes in captivity.